ericfode/objectify/README.md

         objectify.resources :pictures
       ```

   Objectify currently only supports resourceful actions, but that's just a temporary thing.

-    1. The policy chain is resolved (based on the various levels of configuration) and executed.
-Objectify calls the `#allowed?(...)` method on each policy in the chain.
-If one of the policies fails, the chain short-circuits at that point, and objectify executes the configured responder for that policy.
+  1. The *policy* chain is resolved (based on the various levels of configuration) and executed.
+Objectify calls `#allowed?(...)` on each policy in the chain in order, the chain short-circuits if any fail.
+In the case of failure objectify executes the configured *responder* for that policy.

       An example Policy: